OulinG138/Gaming-Habits-and-Mental-Well-being-Dashboard/README.md

 # Gaming Habits and Mental Well-being Dashboard

 ## Overview
-This project is an interactive dashboard that visualizes the relationship between gaming habits and mental well-being.
-It analyzes various aspects including gaming platforms, playing styles, anxiety levels, and life satisfaction across different demographics.
+This project features an **interactive dashboard** designed to explore the relationship between gaming habits and mental well-being.
+It provides insights into various factors such as gaming platforms, play styles, anxiety levels, and life satisfaction across different demographics.
+Explore the dashboard and its features at [here](https://sta313-project-5brqsj4nyusr65uvqvjcoq.streamlit.app/).

 ## Features
 - Global visualization of gaming-related anxiety levels